Tap to book now

 Budget Options

 These include UWA Bandas and Apoka Rest Camp, among others.
-Accommodation fees here range from 90-100 dollars a night per person.
+Accommodation fees here range from 90 to 100 dollars per night per person.
+These offer services at a relatively low cost compared to mid-range and luxury accommodations.

 Mid-Range Options

-These include Nga Moru Wilderness Camp, Adere Safari Lodge, and Kidepo Savannah Lodge, among others.
-These charge around 100-200 dollars a night per person.
+These include Nga Moru Wilderness Camp, Adere Safari Lodge, Zebra Safari Lodge, Mara Safari Lodge Kidepo, and Kidepo Savannah Lodge, among others.
+These charge around 100 to 200 dollars a night per person.

 Luxury Options